- Navigate to the home page of your router - By default 192.168.1.1.

 tab.
 Enter the text shown in the box below replacing the username and password in quotes

-VPN username and password.
+account ID (starts with 'ivpn') and any password.
 Click on Save startup to

 #!/bin/sh touch /tmp/auth.conf echo "username" > /tmp/auth.conf echo "password" >> /tmp/auth.conf

 - If the previous command worked correctly you should now see the contents above in a new section on the same page called Startup.